 Given my background in European Affairs, I frequently train at the European Institutions, especially the European Commission and the European Parliament and other international organisations.
 I enjoy giving retreats and trainings to an international audience and I am also responsible for our new mindfulness teacher training programme.

 Upon demand, I provide executive trainings on mindful leadership where I use elements of theory U, servant leadership, mindfulness and positive neuroplasticity.

-I work in English, German, French and Dutch.
-I am also officially certified by the Belgian association for mindfulness trainers, vzw MOMENT.
+I work in English, German (mother tongue), French and Dutch.
+I am also officially a member of the Belgian association for mindfulness trainers, vzw MOMENT.

 Being a mother of two teenage sons I have the opportunity to practice every day how to switch from the red zone to the green zone and to apply my skills in mindful communication.
 Sometimes it works, sometimes it doesn't...